The Spin

 Facing an unpaid rent bill and their vicious landlord Sadie (Derry Girls’ Tara Lynne O’Neill), who’s eager to get them out of her building, the pair stumble across a deal too good to be true: rare, vintage records of blues legend Robert Johnson for sale in Cork at a knock-down price.
 If they can make it to the other end of Ireland in time, then maybe they could get the rare vinyl, and save the shop….

 With just two days to get there the pair head off in a rusty Vauxhall as old as the hills.
-As they navigate their beautiful journey, they meet locals and make new friends along the way.
+As they navigate their picturesque journey, they meet locals and make new friends along the way.

 A fun and off-the-wall buddy movie, The Spin is based upon a semi-autobiographical short story by Omagh music star Mark McCausland (The Lost Brothers, The Basement, McKowski), who also provides the film’s beautiful folk soundtrack.